MobiusDevelopment/AutoUpdater/AutoUpdaterPackageCreator/README.md

 - SHA256 hash generation for file integrity verification.

 ## Installation
+The only thing you need to do is open AutoUpdaterPackageCreator.sln with Visual Studio and hit F5 to run it.<br>
-No specific installation required, just ensure the .NET Framework is installed on your Windows system.
+No specific installation process required.
+The application runs directly from the executable in the Windows environment.

 ## Usage
 1. **Select Source Folder:** Click on the related `Select` button to choose the source directory containing the files for packaging.